For honest and ethical appraisals, trust MJP Appraisal Group

 MJP Appraisal Group provides honest and ethical appraisals for Angelina County

-Appraisers can sometimes have fiduciary obligations to third parties, such as homeowners, sellers and buyers, or others.
-Typically the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is limited to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the job.
+Appraisers may frequently have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are spelled out in the appraisal assignment itself.
+An appraiser's fiduciary duty is restricted to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.